ogxd/gxhash/README.md

 - X86 processors with `AES-NI` intrinsics
 - ARM processors with `NEON` intrinsics
 > **Warning**
-> Other platforms are currently not supported (there is no fallback) For other platforms, the behavior is currently undefined.
+> Other platforms are currently not supported (there is no fallback).
+The behavior on these platforms is undefined.

 ### Hashes Stability
 All generated hashes for a given version of GxHash are stable, meaning that for a given input the output hash will be the same across all supported platforms.
 An exception to this is the AVX2 version of GxHash (nightly).